odennav/large-scale-system-microservices-gcp/README.md

    ![](https://github.com/odennav/large-scale-system-micros-gcp/blob/main/snip/deployment-snips/40.png)

-   Then select 'Create' at bottom to provision new VM instance.
+   Then select 'CREATE' at bottom to provision new VM instance.
    Note the External IP assigned.